 To answer this question, we highly recommend the website of the U. S. Department of Justice Dru Sjodin National Sex Offender Public Website (NSOPW).
 The lists below with the signs of abuse are directly from it.

-Behavior you may see in a child or adolescent:
+The behavior you may see in a child or adolescent:

 - Has nightmares or other sleep problems without an explanation.

 - Seems distracted or distant at odd times.

 - Has a sudden change in eating habits.

 - Sudden mood swings: rage, fear, insecurity, or withdrawal.